tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 # Configure VM watch

+VM watch emits 3 types of signals to reflect the health status of VMs:

+- **Check**: A test run that returns either a Pass or Fail result.
+Corresponding ErrorCode and ErrorMessages are also returned.

+- **Metric**: A numerical measurement of VM status collected from the VM.

+- **Log**: Plain text messages indicating the system health information.

-VM watch collectors can be categorized into two groups: Core and Optional <link to collector page>.
+VM watch signals are logically grouped into a Collector Suite, which can be categorized into two groups: Core and Optional <link to collector page>.
 By default, only core group collectors are enabled with default configurations.
-However, these default settings can be easily overwritten from `vmWatchSettings` using either [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).
+However, these default settings can be easily overwritten from `vmWatchSettings` using either [ARM template](/azure/azure-resource-manager/templates/), [AZ CLI](/cli/azure/) or [Powershell](/powershell/).

 This article describes on how to configure VM watch to suit specific requirements.